 If you’re a fan of contrasting colors, textures, and varying landscapes, you’ll love number 8 on our list: Arches National Park.
 This park spans over 76,000 acres and, just as its name suggests, features more than 2,000 natural sandstone arches, pinnacles, fins, and boulders.

 In addition to the mesmerizing red rock formations, you can also enjoy hiking trails or take in one of the most beautiful sunsets you will ever see!
-Be sure to stop by their visitor center which features exhibits and interactive, educational kiosks, an auditorium, and a gift shop where you can purchase mementos of your trip.
+Be sure to stop by their visitor center, which features exhibits and interactive, educational kiosks, an auditorium, and a gift shop where you can purchase souvenirs of your trip.

 9. Grand Canyon National Park, Arizona

-Rounding out our list of the top 10 places to campervan in the US—and ending very close to where we began—are two stops in Arizona.
-The first is one of the seven natural wonders of the world and a must-see for everyone at least once in their lifetime.
+Rounding out our list of the top 10 places to campervan in the US, and ending very close to where we began, are two stops in Arizona.
+The first is one of the seven natural wonders of the world and a must-see for everyone at least once.
 It’s Grand Canyon National Park in Arizona.

 The Grand Canyon is a massive gorge characterized by layers of red rock bands revealing millions of years of geological history.
 Historians believe the Grand Canyon dates back over 10,000 years to the first evidence of humans in the area.
 Native Americans are believed to have been the first inhabitants of the area, dating back at least 4,000 years.

 Pro Tip: Make sure to plan your visit around sunrise or sunset so you can take in the absolute best version of this amazing part of our natural history.